siyengar/quic-url/draft-subodh-quic-httpqs.md

 Security Considerations
 =======================

+[TODO: decide which design to use]
-For the browser security model `httpqs` schemes should be treated the same as `https` URLs for same origin checks.
+If `httpqs` is used as a scheme, then for the browser security model `httpqs` schemes should be treated the same as `https` URLs for same origin checks.

 CDNs SHOULD have mitigations in place for Denial of Service attacks where attacking QUIC would take down the QUIC server as well.